 Many families have special traditions for the first day of school.
 My goal every year is to make this a special day, one they’ll look forward to at the end of summer.
 Here are a couple ways you could choose to make your homeschool opening day great:

-4. Complete an “All About Me” survey.
 This is a fun thing you can do every year just like pictures.
-It’s a great way to get another form of a snapshot of your child right now.
+It’s a great way to get a different type of snapshot of your child right now.
 It can be great fun to go back and see how they’ve changed over the years.

 It can be easy for us moms to get wrapped up in the curriculum, the schedule, the dailiness of school.
 But by just working in a few simple things, we can add meaning to the day and make special memories in the process.
 And isn’t that what it’s all about?